Ananthnbhat/petifer/petiferFrontend/README.md

-## Instructions on how to start react native app
+## Instructions on how to start react-native app

 react native should be installed first along with prerequisites such as java, android studio.
 Follow instructions here - https://reactnative.dev/docs/environment-setup